PerakaArun/Arun/README.md

 Here are some of the projects I've been working on:

-1. **Personal Portfolio**: Brief description of the project, highlighting its purpose, key features, and technologies used.
-Include a link to the project repository or deployed application.
+1. **Personal Portfolio**:

-Feel free to explore my repositories for more projects and contributions!
+   Welcome to my portfolio project built with Next.js!
+This project showcases my skills, projects, and experiences in a sleek and responsive design.

 ## 📫 Let's Connect